valamuri2020/Sens/README.md

 ### Process
 * read text data into a Pandas Dataframe
-* sampled data to reduce runtime due to limited resources
+* randomly sampled data to reduce runtime due to limited resources
 * perfomed expoloratory data analysis and feature engineered message length
-* transformed text data into a bad of words by vectorizing each message
+* transformed text data into a bag of words by vectorizing each message
 * applied TF-IDF metric to determine term importance in corpus
-* split messages into training and testing set
+* split messages into training and testing data
-* trained Random Forest Classifier model with n_estimators=300 after testing various values
+* trained Random Forest Classifier model with n_estimators=300

 Achieved an overall **accuracy of 75% in classifying 3 categories**.